StrafeStopper/Stradex/dev/INSTALL.md

     * Windows:
       * run `wine light.exe` in linux
-      * double click on `light.exe` in windows
+      * double click on `stradex.exe` in windows

 The Linux executable runs in Linux only, using an emulator on Windows has not been tested.

-The Windows executable runs with Wine in Linux but doesn't run in Windows quite yet.
-A fix for this is planned but not currently being worked on.
+The Windows executable runs natively in Windows with the most up-to-date DLL's.